GiovanniMorelli/MrRobot/README.md

 A robot position consists of a grid coordinate (a pair of integers: x-coordinate followed by y-coordinate) and an orientation (N, S, E, W for

 north, south, east, and west).
-A robot instruction is a string of the letters “L”, “R”, and “F” which represent, respectively, the instructions:
+A robot instruction is a string of the letters "L", "R", and "F" which represent, respectively, the instructions:

 Left : the robot turns left 90 degrees and remains on the current grid point.Right : the robot turns right 90 degrees and remains on the current grid